Skip to main content

 Notre Dame Cathedral Drawing

-By Architecture, Art and Faith, Drawing
+By Art and Faith, Architecture, Drawing

 A few days before Easter 2019 we all watched in shock as fire enveloped a great monument of Christian architecture, Notre Dame Cathedral of Paris.
 Just a few days before I had discussed with my two homeschool co-op classes about Pope Benedict XVI’s charge to be “custodians of beauty”.
 In his address to artists in 2009 he tasked artists with the responsibility of being “custodians of beauty”.
 I strongly believe the call is to all of us.